DriftingDev/talent/README.md

 -  react-datetime-picker: This component allowed easy selection of date and time within our formik forms for show start and end times.
 -  react-dom: This library was used to easily implement the needed code to make our application a "one page app", mounting and unmounting components according to the URL.
 -  react-icons: This library was used to access a large range of icons, easily importable as components.

+## Testing

+The testing for talent was done in two parts.
+The back end was tested using chai-http, with end-to-end style integration tests that tested each route as well as breakpoints for input specific routes.
+In conjunction with nyc, we were able to reach 90% code coverage.

+The front end react application took much longer than expected, so testing was done manually using a table that tested the key CRUD features of the application in order to ensure functionality.
+This was done informally many times before being formally done, noting any last minute changes in styling and flow that needed to be implemented before the project was handed over to the client.

+These manual tests were done for both the production environment, and on the final day of development, the production environment.